vjvardhan/finzly-api-developerportal/developer-portal/initiate-payment.md

 ### **Step 4: Execute an instant payment request.**

-Prepare the payment request object using the sender and receiver account UID along with the speed associated with the instant payment that is **“Instant”**.
+Prepare the payment request object using the sender and receiver UID along with the speed associated with the payment.

 ```yaml Before